 I have more balance so it adds to my overall capability, breathing, stamina and strength.
 I can lift more weight for more reps.

-Boxingtalk caught up with junior welterweight contender Dmitriy Salita, who commented on the most-talked about mouth guard in sports, the Pure Power Mouthguard, as well as his opponent this Saturday night, Derrick Campos.
+Boxingtalk caught up with junior welterweight contender Dmitriy Salita, who commented on the most-talked-about mouth guard in sports, the Pure Power Mouthguard, as well as his opponent this Saturday night, Derrick Campos.
 Dmitriy has been using the Pure Power Mouthguard for three months and is convinced it’s made him a different fighter.
 “It’s the best mouthpiece I have ever used.
 When I have rough and intense sparring sessions there is no pain,” Dmitriy claimed.

 “I have more balance so it adds to my overall capability, breathing, stamina and strength.
 I can lift more weight for more reps.
 I noticed the difference right away.”
-Earlier in the week, Boxingtalk published an article in which three TMJ dentists explained through nuero-muscular dentistry and physiology, that when the overbite is adjusted appropriately and the TMJ is less restricted, facial, head, neck, trap, shoulder, spinal, glute and hamstring muscles become relaxed.
+Earlier in the week, Boxingtalk published an article in which three TMJ dentists explained through neuro-muscular dentistry and physiology, that when the overbite is adjusted appropriately and the TMJ is less restricted, facial, head, neck, trap, shoulder, spinal, glute and hamstring muscles become relaxed.

-The Pure Power Mouthguard must be fitted by a trained dentist who can accurately measure the patients overbite in order to be adjusted appropriately.
+The Pure Power Mouthguard must be fitted by a trained dentist who can accurately measure the patient’s overbite in order to be adjusted appropriately.
 More information can be found at www.ppmmouthguard.com

-Dmitriy went on to discuss his preparation for the Derrick Campos fight this Saturday night on the undercard of Joe Calzaghe-Roy Jones Jr..
-“I am in great condition and I have been in camp since Sept 1st.
+Dmitriy went on to discuss his preparation for the Derrick Campos fight this Saturday night on the undercard of Joe Calzaghe-Roy Jones Jr. “I am in great condition and I have been in camp since Sept 1st.
 I feel that this is going to open a lot of doors for me and I want to fight the best fighters in my division.”
 Dmitriy continued, “Campos is a good puncher and he hurt a few guys so I have to watch out for that.
 I hope my mouth guard won’t get tested too much,” he said jokingly.

-In closing Salita added, “I think this is going to be a great fight and Calzaghe-Jones is going to be a great fight.
+In closing, Salita added, “I think this is going to be a great fight and Calzaghe-Jones is going to be a great fight.
 I am the best Jr. Welterweight in the world.”
 Dmitriy Salita currently holds a record 28-0 with 16 knockouts.
 Salita and Calzaghe-Jones can be seen this Saturday night on HBO PPV.

-If you are an athlete looking for that extra edge to improve your football, golf, mma, running, or any sport for that matter, visit our office to see if you are a candidate for a Power Mouthguard!
+If you are an athlete looking for that extra edge to improve your football, golf, MMA, running, or any sport for that matter, visit our office to see if you are a candidate for a Power Mouthguard!

 Click on the Compendium cover to read research on performance mouthpieces.

-Cortisol, known as the regulator of immune response, is a hormone controlled by the adrenal cortex.
-This powerful hormone is also known as an adrenalcorticol hormone, a glucocorticoid and hydrocortisone or simply cortisone.
+Cortisol, known as the regulator of the immune response, is a hormone controlled by the adrenal cortex.
+This powerful hormone is also known as an adrenal cortical hormone, a glucocorticoid and hydrocortisone or simply cortisone.
 Cortisol has a catabolic (muscle breakdown) effect on tissue and is associated with a decrease in anabolic (muscle growth) hormones like IGF-1 and GH.
 Thus reducing levels of cortisol is ideal for an athlete to achieve tissue growth and positive adaptations to exercise training.

-Playing many different roles in the body, cortisol can have a negative impact on sleep, mood, sex drive, bone health, ligament health, cardiovascular health and athletic performance, potentially causing fatigue and inflammation.
+Playing many different roles in the body, cortisol can have a negative impact on sleep, mood, sex drive, bone health, ligament health, cardiovascular health, and athletic performance, potentially causing fatigue and inflammation.
 Its primary functions are to increase protein breakdown, inhibit glucose uptake and increase lipolysis (the breakdown of fats).

 The mobilization of these nutrients in addition to epinephrine and a number of other endocrine hormones allows the body to take quick action when presented with stress.
 During this mobilization, cortisol and adrenaline increase while DHEA (Dehydroepiandrosterone) and testosterone decrease.
-A chronic elevated cortisol level causes the body to enter a state of constant muscle breakdown and suppressed immune function, increasing risk of injury while reducing muscle.
+A chronically elevated cortisol level causes the body to enter a state of constant muscle breakdown and suppressed immune function, increased risk of injury while reducing muscle.

-It is only with chronic elevated cortisol levels that performance will suffer, but the effect is dramatic.
+It is only with chronically elevated cortisol levels that performance will suffer, but the effect is dramatic.
 Excess cortisol suppresses the immune system, producing a greater risk of upper respiratory infections and depressed levels of testosterone.
 On top of that, the body will be in a catabolic state — breaking down muscle and storing fat.
 In addition to reducing muscle and getting sick, suppressed testosterone means suppressed recovery.
 Aerobic and anaerobic muscle fibers need time to repair and recover from hard workouts to improve their capacity to exercise.